 GeroPharm is one of the largest investors in the field of technological innovation and R&D. The company has repeatedly become a laureate and prize-winner of various awards, contests, and ratings:

 - Prize in the field of import substitution “Priority” (2015),

 - Competition “Leader of the Russian business” (2016),

 - Gazelle business (2016, 2017),

 - Enterprise of the Year (2016, 2017),

 - RBC award (2017).

-There is also a new r/Cortexin subreddit devoted to this peptide!
-Here we will publish research and other relevant information about this peptide.
+There is also a subreddit devoted to r/Cortexin peptide!
+Here we publish research and other relevant information about this peptide.
 You are welcome to join in!

 The use of any drug shall always be medically justified.
 Thoughtless use of medicines can cause harm.
 Only a doctor has the right to prescribe medication.